Authenticating to the server

 Example client TLS authentication.

-The server extracts the username from the client certificate’s subject common name (CN) unless the --force-default-username
+The server extracts the username from the client certificate’s subject common name (CN) unless

 option (or the KMS_FORCE_DEFAULT_USERNAME

-environment variable) is set, in which case the server uses the default username.
+set, in which case the server uses the default username.

-Using JWT access tokens¶
+Authenticating using JWT access tokens¶

 The server supports JWT access tokens which are compatible with Open ID Connect.